 I know etiquette requires that I appreciate the necklace, but integrity calls for the truth.
 Silence might be the best solution.
 While I try to decide how to graciously maneuver out of the unfortunate situation, Rita joins us at the table.

 “Did you start building a website to sell your jewelry?”
 Rita asks Anna.
-Rita has a Facebook page where she promotes her own jewelry business, but the traffic on it is sluggish to say the least.
+Rita has a Facebook page where she promotes her own jewelry business, but the traffic on it is sluggish, to say the least.

 “I don’t have a website, but I have pictures on my phone,” Anna responds.
 She picks up her phone and scrolls through some stuff.
 Then she shows us the pictures.

 I can recognize a master crocheter and Anna is one.
 My mother, too, was a master crocheter, but she had never called herself an artist.
 She did it to occupy her hands when she watched television or was cooped up in her bombproof bedroom during aerial bombings.
 When she was lying on her deathbed, she bequeathed to me a magnificent table cover that she completed during the First Gulf War.
-Anna on the other hand, uses this art form to hold the world around her together.
+Anna, on the other hand, uses this art form to hold the world around her together.
 She shows me pictures of a tree trunk and rocks of different sizes that she covered in crochet patterns.
 Even a part of a garden fence.

 * * *

 No one is out on the street at this hour but me.
 A few buildings up the hill, I spot a menu inside a golden frame hanging by a heavy wooden door.
 If there is a restaurant inside the quiet building, it is completely hidden.
 A man comes out with a large trash bag and throws it inside a bin standing by the sidewalk.
 He does not acknowledge me or even look up.
 Maybe he didn’t notice me.
 I continue down a narrow alley, trying to see if there is life behind the closed windows, but nothing gives.
 No lights, no music, no people anywhere.
 The blue light of television screens spilling out of living room windows, which is so common where I come from, is nowhere to be seen.
-A few blocks away from the apartment, I pass a large mansion surrounded by a tall white wall.
+A few blocks from the apartment, I pass a large mansion surrounded by a tall white wall.
 I can’t see the entrance to the mansion, not even a pedestrian gate.

 I continue down the hill all the way to the main street, where I saw a street car passing by earlier in the day.
 Even this street feels deserted, but I feel safe.
 A young woman passes me on the sidewalk.
 She could be a student at a local university or maybe she has just finished work and is on her way home.
 A few restaurants are still open.
 One tiny restaurant is full of people.
 The tables are covered with white tablecloths and white napkins can be seen on plates giving the place an aura of respectability.
 The diners appear to be having a good time.
 Wine glasses are full, candles are shimmering in the soft light, and the sound of silverware clinking against plates can be heard through the window.
 I pass another restaurant.
 The small dining area is below street level.
 I look in.
 A man in a knee-length white apron is sweeping shards of white china piled on the floor.
 It does not look like an accident.
 I wonder if there has been a celebration of some sort earlier on.
-I should check if they break china in Lisbon as they famously do in Greece when they get excited.
+I should check if they break China in Lisbon as they famously do in Greece when they get excited.
 Maybe it is a Greek restaurant.

 I enjoy seeing the city in the dark, alone, without a guide and other tourists.
-I get to feel the ambience without the nervous energy of having to see everything or figuring out how to get to the next attraction and why even bother.
+I get to feel the ambiance without the nervous energy of having to see everything or figuring out how to get to the next attraction and why even bother.
 I am by myself, no one is pushing me to go anywhere, see anything, buy stuff, eat when I am not hungry, or learn about something I don’t care to know.
 I can just be.
-Feel the pulse of a city I don’t know and discover that it does not exist only for the sake of tourists, but mostly for the sake of its own residents, who also work in furniture stores, barber shops, dental clinics, graphic design and small startup companies.
+Feel the pulse of a city I don’t know and discover that it does not exist only for the sake of tourists, but mostly for the sake of its own residents, who also work in furniture stores, barber shops, dental clinics, graphic design, and small startup companies.
 Not just in souvenir shops, restaurants, bakeries, museums, or high-end boutiques.

 When I get back to the apartment, Rita lies awake on the couch, scrolling on her phone and giggling to herself.
 Anna is on the floor, sleeping under a pile of blankets.